suhussai/ebayApp/README.md

 Ebay App For User Management

 # TODO
-Jan.
-7 2016
+Last Updated Jan.
+16 2016
+- fix issue: crashing when deciding whether to update shipping info when file doesn't exist
-- implement method of exporting item info to spreadsheet with proper formatting
+- implement method of exporting item info to spreadsheet with proper formatting -- Done
-- implement method to update, add and delete items in items held record
+- implement method to update, add and delete items in items held record -- Done

 # Dependencies